SourcePointUSA/sp-magento-plugin/README.md

 | `onMessageChoiceSelect` | Event callback fires when a call-to-action button in a message has been clicked. |
 | `onPrivacyManagerAction` | Event callback fires when a privacy manager button has been clicked. |

 Click **Save Config** when finished.
-Sourcepoint's tags will be added to your webpage and your consent message experience will be delivered in accordance with your scenario configuration.
+If **Switch on the CMP Experience** is enabled, Sourcepoint's tags will be added to your webpage and your consent message experience will be delivered in accordance with your scenario configuration.

 ## Support